vkjammala-arista/SONiC/doc/port_fec_flr/port_fec_flr.md

  * SWSS changes:
    + port_rates.lua

-      Enhance to collect and compute the FEC FLR on each port at the same port stat collection interval (Current default value is 1 second).
+      Enhance to collect and compute the FEC FLR on each port at an interval of 120 secs.

-     - Access the COUNTER_DB for already available counters for SAI_PORT_STAT_IF_IN_FEC_NOT_CORRECTABLE_FRAMES, SAI_PORT_STAT_IF_IN_FEC_CORRECTABLE_FRAMES, and SAI_PORT_STAT_IF_IN_FEC_CODEWORD_ERRORS_S0.
+     - Access the COUNTER_DB for already available counters for SAI_PORT_STAT_IF_IN_FEC_NOT_CORRECTABLE_FRAMES, SAI_PORT_STAT_IF_IN_FEC_CORRECTABLE_FRAMES,
+       and SAI_PORT_STAT_IF_IN_FEC_CODEWORD_ERRORS_Si representing codewords with i symbol errors where i ranges from 0 to 15.
-     - Store the computed FEC FLR and previous redis counter values back to the redis DB.
+     - Store the computed FEC FLR (observed and predicted) and previous redis counter values back to the redis DB.

  * Utilities Common changes:

    + portstat.py:

-     The portstat command with -f, representing the cli "show interfaces counters fec-stats" will be enhanced to add FEC_FLR column.
+     The portstat command with -f, representing the cli "show interfaces counters fec-stats" will be enhanced to add FEC_FLR_OBSERVED and FEC_FLR_PREDICTED columns.

 ### 4.1 Assumptions